barryclark/jekyll-now/files/README.md

 ### Updates

 #### Wed, Feb 28, 11:33 AM
-Recieved response to our letter to the editor from Michael Antoniou et al.
+Received response to our letter to the editor from Michael Antoniou et al. Not posted here pending permission

 #### 8/21/2018
 Raw machine files for the rat paper were made publically accessive in the PRIDE repository with accession number PXD010181